 It’s the end of the year which means most businesses are hard at work planning for next year.
 Planning is inherently a data driven activity since most business goals are based on metrics and metric targets.
 Those targets, and how you set them, are the most tangible embodiment of your company strategy.

 As with any decision, setting these metric targets requires balancing two extremes.
 On one side, you want to be aggressive and push your team to their best performance.
 On the other side, you want to set realistic goals the team has a chance to achieve.
 Great targets ride that balance well, and bad targets will under-motivate your team and decrease performance.

-This week we’ll cover how to use data to set great metric targets are part of your business planning process.
-Specifically we will cover:
+This week we’ll cover how to use data to set great metric targets as part of your business planning process.

 Tomorrow we will get started by covering how to plan when your business is growing.
 Always a good problem to have!

 This is part 2 of a 5 part series on Data Driven Planning.

 If your business is already as large as you want it to be and you are stable and secure in your market, planning can be easy: more of the same.
 Few businesses fall into this category, and in most cases your business is growing or will be growing soon.
 How do you set metric targets when your metrics are changing so rapidly?

 Consider the following metric chart we might use to set targets for Year 3 based on data from Year 1 and Year 2:

 Target A is obviously not good, since it assumes the growth stops completely and we are in the same place next year as we are today.
 Target B is a better goal, extending the linear trendline into the future, but it assumes the growth rate stops and we have straight line growth until the end of the year.
 Target C makes more sense, following the historical growth trend but it might not be possible to keep increasing the rate of growth indefinitely.